World Diabetes Day – November 14, 2026

 1674

-Just a sip
+Just a Sip

 November 14, 1891

-Frederick Banting is born
+Frederick Banting is Born

 1922

-Insulin is discovered
+Insulin is Discovered

 Banting, with aid from his assistant, Charles Best, figures out how to extract insulin from animals and carries out the first injection insulin.
-Initially a failure, after a few tries they were able to do so with no side effects.
+Initially a failure, after a few tries they are able to do so with no side effects.

 November 14, 1991

-World Diabetes Day founded
+World Diabetes Day is Founded

 On Banting's 100th birthday, the IDF and WHO declare World Diabetes Day to spread awareness about the illness throughout the world during a rising diabetes epidemic.